How to Determine Where Your Sales Team is Struggling the Most

 4. Sales Talent:

-- There is uncertainty around the key behaviors required to be successful in your organization
+- Uncertainty around the key behaviors required to be successful in a specific sales role in your organization

 - Too much focus is put on industry experience versus sales experience